wintechis/blast/CONTRIBUTING.md

 > ```

 #### Bluetooth communication
 In order to communicate with Bluetooth devices, BLAST provides gatt WebBluetooth implementations for `writeWithoutResponse` and `readCharacteristic`.
-To utilize them, call `Blast.Bluetooth.gatt_writeWithoutResponse` or `Blast.Bluetooth.gatt_read`.
+To utilize them, call `Blast.Bluetooth.gatt_writeWithoutResponse` or one of `Blast.Bluetooth.gatt_read_text`, `Blast.Bluetooth.gatt_read_number` or `Blast.Bluetooth.gatt_read_hex` depending on the datatype of the characteristic you're trying to read.
 See below for their method signature, or browse to `src/blast_webBluetooth.js` to see their complete implementation.

 **Blast.Bluetooth.gatt_writeWithoutResponse**
 ```JavaScript